Rajeeva-IITM/ARID1A-analysis/README.md

 Some of the code requires one to create `.env` file that should contain the variables:
 - `COBRATOOLBOX_PATH`: Path to the local installation of CobraToolBox (This is the compulsory one)
 - The others as per the needs of the user

+List of things to do code-wise:
+- [] Better code annotations
+- [] Cleaning up unnecessary ones
+- [] Configuring pre-commit to ensure clean commits